PG-0/Simple-WebID-Federation-Project/README.md

 * Create a new project and ensure that it is for external users
 * Go to credentials, create credentials and choose OAUTH client ID, & app type = 'Web Application'
 * Copy Client ID
-* Update client id field in the index.html and reupload to S3 Examples ''' data-client_id="85752944161-5m3dl5hnhfmg9bi4tpd6lfhg7gjid01s.apps.googleusercontent.com"
+* Update client id field in the index.html and reupload to S3 ```data-client_id="857529441615m3dl5hnhfmg9bi4tpd6lfhg7gjid01s.apps.googleusercontent.com" ```
-'''

 Cognito Setup Summary Steps:
 * Go to AWS Cognito and select Federated Identities